 Achievements to Date

-- Riverfield and Stratfield School renovations designed to CT High Performance Building Standards featuring daylight harvesting, energy recovery ventilator, dedicated outdoor air system, rooftop solar panels, and an EV charging station
+- Riverfield and Stratfield School renovations were designed to CT High Performance Building Standards, featuring daylight harvesting, an energy recovery ventilator, a dedicated outdoor air system, rooftop solar panels, and an EV charging station

 Challenges Ahead